-As environmental concerns and the popularity of eco-friendly practices like green meetings continue to increase, it's important for meeting and event planners to continually expand their own knowledge of sustainability, particularly as it relates to the venues, vendors, and the work of other event services professionals.
+Environmental concerns and the popularity of eco-friendly practices like green meetings continue to increase.
+As these issues become more central, it's important for meeting and event planners to continually expand their own knowledge of sustainability, particularly as it relates to the venues, vendors, and work of other event services professionals.

 One such topic is that of eco-friendly or "green" hotel initiatives.
-Many hotels, from the more budget-friendly to the more luxurious, are taking steps to make their practices and business more sustainable.
-Understanding these green hotel initiatives can offer event planners more to consider when selecting hotels for their client's programs whether as a venue for the event itself or as the choice for overnight accommodations for out-of-town guests.
+Many hotels, from the budget-friendly to the luxurious, are taking steps to make their practices more sustainable.
+Understanding these sustainable initiatives in the hospitality industry can offer event planners more to consider when selecting hotels for their clients' programs, whether as a venue for the event itself or as the choice for overnight accommodations for out-of-town guests.

 Introduction to Sustainable Hotel Practices

 Vail Resorts, which includes RockResorts, for instance, has undertaken a grand commitment to decrease its environmental footprint and increase the sustainability of the services it offers.
 Just a few years ago, RockResorts, along with its director of environmental affairs, decided upon 10 initiatives to adopt within Vail Resorts’ hotels and properties as a starting point for sustainable practices.
 These 10 eco-friendly initiatives have since become the norm for hotels looking to offer more sustainable services.

 Whether in central operations such as boilers, or with lighting systems, kitchen equipment, and automated energy management systems, hotels globally are working to reduce energy use while sustaining—and, whenever possible, enhancing—the guest experience.